 Science books continually reinforce Biblical truths and an understanding of God as Creator.
 However, like most science texts for the early grades, the first and second grade books lack substance.
-Revised science books for grades 4 through 6 separate health topics into separate health science texts.
+Science books for grades 4 through 6 separate health topics into separate health science texts.
 Science books for junior and senior high are excellent.
 However, on junior high levels there is excessive emphasis on detail and memorization.
 Use tests and assignments with discretion.
-Junior high texts, Matter and Motion and Science: Order and Reality, are excellent for general science background.
-The high school Biology text is well-written and practical for home educators.
+The high school Biology text is especially well-written and practical for home educators.
 Chemistry and Physics are much more difficult to use and should be taught by a teacher.

 One frequent complaint about A Beka materials in general is that there are too many quizzes, drills, and tests, and they tend to focus on detailed, rote learning rather than concepts.
 A Beka does include quite a bit of busy work in their material.
 Watch carefully and do not require your child to complete everything in each lesson unless the practice is necessary.

 A Beka materials can be ordered directly from A Beka by writing for a catalog and order form.

 A Beka also offers courses via internet streaming or DVD for those enrolled in their A Beka Academy.